phpman > man > sg_ses_microcode(8)

 -t, --tlength=TLEN

-defaults to 0 which is okay in most cases.
-This option only comes into play when
+faults to 0 which is okay in most cases.
+This option only comes into play when TLEN is

-TLEN is greater than LEN.
-In this case TLEN is sent to the SES DEVICE so that it
+greater than LEN.
+In this case TLEN is sent to the SES DEVICE so that it knows when it

 -v, --verbose